 Instead, there are two specific questions you should ask yourself:

-- Do you need to work as an IB Analyst first if your ultimate goal is something else in finance, such as hedge funds or private equity?
+- Do you need to work as an Investment Banking Analyst first if your ultimate goal is something else in finance, such as hedge funds or private equity?

 - What is the long-term outlook for this job?
 For example, if you’re in high school or your first year in university, will IB Analyst roles still be around in the future?
 Will they be automated or displaced?